leesunghan/Publisher-Privacy-Policy/Express Batch Script.md

 ### Publisher Privacy Policy

-#### The "Express Batch Script" app does not capture or store user data.
+#### The "Express BatchScript" app does not capture or store user data.

 #### The Autodesk App Store captures, and gives us access to, a download record containing the following personal information:
 - Language